The Foam Atlas

 A single shoe often appears on more than one page.
 Modern racers routinely stack a PEBA top layer over an EVA carrier, and a "supercritical" foam might be supercritical EVA, supercritical PEBA, or supercritical TPEE.
 Where that happens we list the shoe on every applicable page so the appendix really is exhaustive.

 Methodology.
-Foam classification is based on the midsole-material string in our catalog, sourced from Running Warehouse and verified against manufacturer specs.
+Foam classification is based on the midsole-material string in our catalog, sourced from manufacturer data and authoritative third-party catalogs and verified against independent teardowns.
 Reviewer commentary is summarized, not copied verbatim.
 Clinical and lab-verified sources carry more weight than community commentary — the specific weights stay internal.
 Never sponsored, never paid placement.